Delia Larkin: Background

 Delia Larkin was born on February 28, 1878, in the Toxteth area of Liverpool, England, to James Larkin, a fitter, and Mary Ann McNulty, originally from County Down.
 Following the death of her father in 1887, when she was just nine, Delia, the youngest of six siblings, took on work to help support her family.
 Influenced deeply by her brother James Larkin's socialist politics and literary pursuits, Delia developed a strong sense of social justice.
 Her early life experiences and exposure to her brother's activism motivated her to later join the Irish trade union movement after moving to Rostrevor, County Down, in 1907.

 Career

 General Secretary Role

 In 1911, Delia became the first general secretary of the Irish Women Workers' Union (IWWU), which was founded with her brother James Larkin's support.
 Under her leadership, the union advocated for improved wages and working conditions for women, organizing campaigns that increased the visibility of women's rights in the workplace.
 Her passionate speeches and writings, including contributions to *The Irish Worker*, helped galvanize support for the IWWU.

-In 1911, Delia became the first general secretary of the Irish Women Workers' Union (IWWU), which was founded with her brother James Larkin's support.
-Under her leadership, the union advocated for improved wages and working conditions for women, organizing campaigns that increased the visibility of women's rights in the workplace.
-Her passionate speeches and writings, including contributions to *The Irish Worker*, helped galvanize support for the IWWU.

 Her brother James established a newspaper, The Irish Worker and People's Advocate, as a pro-labour alternative to the capitalist-owned press.
 This organ was characterised by a campaigning approach and the harsh denunciation of unfair employers and of Larkin's political enemies.
 She wrote a weekly column for the paper until its suppression by the authorities in 1914.